oottppxx/enigma2/openatv6.0/plugins/heinz/README.md

 - reload the stream at the current/selected timeline time;
 - stop the stream and return to the previous one;
-- exit the timeline and continue as is.
+- exit the timeline and continue as is;
+- forward the timeline 1..10 minutes.

 If **the stream is reloaded without any change to the timeline**, the stream will go back by